DavZim/RITCH/README.md

 ## Open Issues

-To move the package towards CRAN, I want to include a smaller data file containing fake or simulated data, this needs to be converted to the ITCH format.
-This would allow the example code to run, but also to properly use unit tests in the package.

 If you find this package useful or have any other kind of feedback, I’d be happy if you let me know.
-Otherwise, if you need more functionality for additional message types, please feel free to create an issue or a pull request.
+Otherwise, if you need more functionality, please feel free to create an issue or a pull request.

 Citation and CRAN release are WIP.